How to sign in any Azure Active Directory (AD) user using the multi-tenant application pattern

 Some permissions can be consented to by a regular user, while others require a tenant administrator’s consent.

 Certain delegated permissions also require a tenant administrator’s consent.
 For example, the ability to write back to Azure AD as the signed in user requires a tenant administrator’s consent.
-Like app-only permissions, if an ordinary user tries to sign in to an application that requests a delegated permission that requires administrator consent, your application will receive an error.
+Like app-only permissions, if an ordinary user tries to sign in to an application that requests a delegated permission that requires administrator consent, your application receives an error.
 Whether or not a permission requires admin consent is determined by the developer that published the resource, and can be found in the documentation for the resource.
 Links to topics describing the available permissions for the Azure AD Graph API and Microsoft Graph API are in the Related Content section of this article.

 If your application uses permissions that require admin consent, you need to have a gesture such as a button or link where the admin can initiate the action.
 The request your application sends for this action is a usual OAuth2/OpenID Connect authorization request, but that also includes the